Skip to Content

 Authentication of Ezeelogin gateway users using Public keys fetched from Open LDAP server

-Integrate SSH Public key authentication on Ezeelogin gateway server by exporting the Public Key from Openldap server for a centralized ssh key based authentication
+Integrate SSH Public key authentication on Ezeelogin gateway server by exporting the Public Key from Openldap server for a centralized ssh key based authentication.

-1. First you need to update Openldap LDAP server with a schema to add the sshPubicKey attribute for users:
+Step 1.
+First you need to update Openldap LDAP server with a schema to add the sshPubicKey attribute for users:

 root@ldapserver:~ cat << EOL >~/openssh-lpk.ldif